ahranyu/100_My_Project/5_Education_Income/README.md

 1. Does educational attainment affect to income?
 2. How have educational attainment and income changed?
 3. What are the difference in income and education between genders?
-4. How does age aggect income?
+4. How does age affect income?

 # Tools I used